 Issues of MFP modelling are also described in R&S (2005): Building multivariable regression models with continuous covariates in clinical epidemiology, with an emphasis on fractional polynomials.

 For a less technical description see S&R (2010): Continuous Variables: To Categorize or to Model?.
-Based on the structure of the German Breast Cancer Study Group (GBSG) data, used in several papers, we have created ART (an artificial dataset) and discuss issues of MFP modelling in detail (chapter 10 How To Work with MFP).
+Based on the structure of the German Breast Cancer Study Group (GBSG) data, used in several papers, we have created ART (an artificial dataset) and discuss issues of MFP modelling in detail (Chapter 10 How To Work with MFP).

 This simulated dataset has the major advantage that the ‘truth’ is known.

-4. Comparison with splines
+5. Comparison with splines

 To select a suitable function for a continuous variable, spline-based functions are the most important competitors.
 By replacing the FP component of MFP with splines, we have developed the procedures MVRS (9.3 MVRS: A Procedure for Model Building with Regression Splines) and MVSS (9.4 MVSS: A Procedure for Model Building with Cubic Smoothing).
 Software in Stata has been made available (R&S (2007): Multivariable modelling with cubic regression splines: A principled approach.